sebastianmarines/sebastianmarines.github.io/content/post/journey-of-a-packet-exploring-networks-with-traceroute.md

 - **Parameter Problem Message**: Sent by a router when a packet has an incorrect header.
 - **Source Quench Message**: Sent by a router to inform a computer that it is sending too many packets.

+> `traceroute` sends *Echo Request* messages with increasing TTL values and listens for *Time Exceeded Messages* to determine the path that a packet takes from the source to the destination.

 ## Visualizing `traceroute`